Joostdeboer/DnD-App/README.md

   - [ ] Add a toggle to show rough time zones

 ## Bugs
-- [ ] header links don't disappear when clicking out of the menu
+- [ ] header links don't disappear when clicking out of the menu (below it or within the "main body")
-- [ ] sorting icons don't change color when switching directions
+- [ ] sorting icons don't change color when switching directions on light mode variant

 ---